The DESIS hyperspectral imager produces radiometrically, spectrally, and geometrically corrected Analysis Ready Data (ARD).

 A more detailed review of on-orbit characterization and calibration results is in: Data Products, Quality and Validation of the DLR Earth Sensing Imaging Spectrometer (DESIS).

-If you have questions concerning commercial, academic, or NGO site access, please contact our Geospatial Solutions Manager Heath Lester.
+If you have questions concerning commercial, academic, or NGO site access, please contact us.